kakkun61/ghcman/README.md

 - `Set-Cabal`
   - Sets the version or variant of Cabal to the Path environment variable of the current session.
 - `Get-Cabal`
-  - Gets the Cabals which is specified by the ghcups.yaml and config.yaml, which is installed by the Ghcups and which is not yet installed.
+  - Gets the Cabals which is specified by the ghcman.yaml and config.yaml, which is installed by the Ghcman and which is not yet installed.
 - `Clear-Cabal`
   - Removes all Cabal values from the Path environment variable of the current session.
-- `Write-GhcupsConfigTemplate`
+- `Write-GhcmanConfigTemplate`
-  - Creates the ghcups.yaml with the default contents.
+  - Creates the ghcman.yaml with the default contents.
-- `Get-GhcupsConfig`
+- `Get-GhcmanConfig`
   - Gets the loaded configurations which are re-generated to YAML.